kanenorman/mobility-ai/README.md

 ## Getting Started

 To get started with this project, follow the instructions in the project documentation (Coming Soon) to set up the required environment, run the data streaming pipeline, deploy the predictive models, and access the real-time dashboard.

-## Feedback

-Feedback to this project is always welcome.
-For feedback or questions, feel free to reach out to me directly.

 ## Disclaimer